 No, neither of these is formally required, though we encourage all students and their mentors to explore scholarly outputs of a Senior Scholars project.
-Over the past 10-15 years, nearly one-third of Senior Scholars have presented their findings at a regional/national conference and one-half of our students have published their work in a peer-reviewed medical journal.
+Over the past 10-15 years, nearly one-third to one-half of Senior Scholars have presented their findings at a regional/national conference and/or published their work in a peer-reviewed medical journal.